 - Promoting the arts, sciences, or advancement of knowledge.

 - Increasing the flow of capital to entities with a public benefit purpose.

-Directors and officers of a corporation has the duty to the corporation to make decisions in ways that he or she believes to be in the best interests of the corporation and its shareholders.
-In addition to considering those, they may look at the effects of any action on:
+Directors and officers of a corporation have the duty to the corporation to make decisions in ways that he or she believes to be in the best interests of the corporation and its shareholders.
+In addition to considering those, they may look at:

 - The effects of the action on employees, suppliers and customers of the corporation.